Introduction

 \end{align*}

-(d): Repeat steps (b) and (c) to continue updating the cluster.
-Iteration continues until no more clusters are updated or until the maximum number of iterations defined by the analyst is reached.
+(d): Repeat steps (b) and (c) to continue updating the clusters.
+The iterative process continues until there are no more cluster updates or until the maximum number of iterations defined by the analyst is reached.

-Let’s try cluster analysis using the k-means method with scikit-learn.
-The data used in this project will be generated using scikit-learn’s make_blobs to generate a dataset for classification.
+Let’s perform cluster analysis using the k-means method with scikit-learn.
+For the data, we will generate a dataset for classification using make_blobs from scikit-learn.

 import numpy as np